-Below is the Preamble and Declaration of Rights for a proposed rewrite of the Connecticut Constitution and General Laws, followed by a summation of thirty specific proposed changes.
+Below is the Preamble and Declaration of Rights for the proposed rewrite of the Connecticut Constitution and General Laws.

 Declaration of Rights